-Two innovative collaborations between non-profit, university, and district partners are connecting the principles of a proven educator effectiveness model with initial teacher preparation.
-NIET is partnering with two influential university teacher preparation programs - the Mary Lou Fulton Teachers College at Arizona State University and the College of Education at Texas Tech University, as well as local partner school districts across Arizona and Texas.
-These partnerships are connecting the pipeline of teacher preparation to NIET's educator effectiveness model TAP^{TM} : The System for Teacher and Student Advancement.
-Authors examine the influence of a systematic, structured pipeline of teacher evaluation from preparation program to in-service teacher.
+An innovative collaboration between non-profit, university, and district partners is connecting the principles of a proven educator effectiveness model with initial teacher preparation.
+NIET has partnered with the College of Education at Texas Tech University, as well as local partner school districts across Texas to connect the pipeline of teacher preparation to NIET's educator effectiveness model TAP^{TM} : The System for Teacher and Student Advancement.
+The authors use transcripts, observations, interviews, and focus groups to examine barriers partners faced in this collaboration, as well as the solutions developed to overcome these barriers to create a systematic, structured pipeline of teacher evaluation from preparation program to in-service teacher.